 What Happens If You Eat Bad Shrimp?

+All shrimp contains bacteria of some kind that is usually harmless to humans.
+However, shrimp that has gone bad will contain bad bacteria or parasites which contain neurotoxins.
 Consuming it can cause issues in a person’s gastrointestinal tract, known as shellfish food poisoning.
 It can take between 4 to 48 hours for symptoms to become apparent.
 These symptoms can include:

-- Pain in the abdomen or cramps
+Pain in the abdomen or cramps

-- Blood spots in stools
+Blood spots in stools

 You should contact your doctor immediately if you have consumed spoiled shrimp or exhibit any of these symptoms after eating it.

 The shelf-life of shrimp depends on the type that has been purchased.
 If you have bought raw shrimp without a shell, this can be consumed up to a day or two after, as long as it has been correctly refrigerated.
 If you have bought raw shrimp with a shell, this can last a little longer, up to three days.If you have cooked shrimp and then refrigerated it, it can last up to four days.
 After cooking or purchasing raw shrimp, you can freeze it to keep it safe for up to three months.
 If you have thawed frozen shrimp, eat within 24 hours.